Purr

-A purr is a tonal fluttering sound made by some species of felids and two species of genets.
+A purr or whirr is a tonal fluttering sound made by some species of felids, including both larger, wild cats and the domestic cat (Felis catus), as well as two species of genets and the Caquetá titi monkey (Plecturocebus caquetensis).
 It varies in loudness and tone among species and in the same animal.
-Felids are a family of mammals that belong to the order Carnivora and are informally known as cats.
-This designation includes larger, outdoor cats and the domestic cat (Felis catus).
-Genets are members of the genus Genetta and are slim animals with features similar to cats.
-Their features include retractile claws, leopard-like spotted fur and the raccoon-like mask and ringed tail.
+In smaller and domestic cats it is known as a purr, while in larger felids, such as the cheetah, it is called a whirr.

 Although true purring is exclusive to felids and viverrids, other animals such as raccoons produce vocalizations that sound similar to true purring.
-Animals that produce purr-like sounds include mongooses, bears, kangaroos, wallabies, wallaroos, badgers, foxes, hyenas, rabbits, squirrels, guinea pigs, tapirs, ring-tailed lemurs and gorillas while eating.
+Animals that produce purr-like sounds include mongooses, kangaroos, wallabies, wallaroos, badgers, rabbits and guinea pigs.

 Animals purr for a variety of reasons, including to express happiness or fear, and as a defense mechanism.
 It has also been shown that cats purr to manage pain and soothe themselves.
-Purring is a soft buzzing sound, similar to a rolled 'r' with a fundamental frequency of around 25 Hz.
+Purring is a soft buzzing sound, similar to a rolled 'r' in human speech, with a fundamental frequency of around 25 Hz.
 This sound occurs with noticeable vibrations on the surface of the body, varies in a rhythmic pattern during breathing and occurs continuously during inhalation and exhalation.
 The intensity and length of the purr can also vary depending on the level of arousal of the animal.

 Mechanism

-The mechanism by which cats purr is an object of speculation, with different theories proposed.
-An early theory was that purring is a hemodynamic process where sound is produced as the blood runs through the thorax.
+The mechanism by which cats purr is an object of speculation, with different hypotheses proposed.
+An early idea was that purring is a hemodynamic process where sound is produced as the blood runs through the thorax.

 There is a unique "neural oscillator" in the cat's brain of uncertain significance.
 Although the mechanism has not yet been fully explained, recent studies have inferred it could be the result of oscillatory mechanisms in the central nervous system.
 Studies have also shown that purring can be caused through electrically stimulating the infundibular region of the cat's brain, suggesting central control.